mvolkmann/blog/src/swift/Xcode.md

 - drag the `AppIcon.appiconset` folder from the Finder into the directory opened by the previous command and click the "Replace" button

+## SF Symbols

+Access to SF Symbols is now built into Xcode.
+To access it, press cmd-shift-l or click the "+" in the upper-left and click the circled star.
+Type part of a symbol name in the input at the top to filter the list of symbols.
+Click a symbol name to see the symbol and a list of OSes where it is supported.
+Double-click a symbol name to insert it.

 ## Source Control